BirdEye raises $25 million for customer feedback monitoring software

 “There are [two] types of companies in this category.
 One is people like Sprinklr who are getting social media data….
 You can figure out what people are talking about… [but that’s] less to do with operations for the business and more to do with sentiment,” says Chopra.

-The other type of company is the customer retention services like Medalio, Chopra says.
+The other type of company is the customer retention services like Medallia, Chopra says.
 “We feel like there’s a direct correlation in the experience that a business deliver to a customer and a certain subset of customers that will share their thoughts on that experience,” he says.

 BirdEye wants to drive that experience.
 According to the investor and his chief executive, the service seems to be working.
 Chopra said that the company is on the road to a public offering in 2019, while Gupta said the company was already profitable and had 110 employees working from offices in Sunnyvale, Denver, Dallas, and Delhi.